Tipser/slate/docs-v3/elements/source/includes/_overview.md

 Tipser Elements is a React library provided by Tipser enabling you to add shoppable content to your React app connected to Tipser e-commerce system with minimal effort.

 <aside class="notice">
 Not using React?
-Please use <a href="#tipser-script">Tipser Script</a> library instead, which is designed to be used in non-React projects.
+Please use <a href="/v3/script">Tipser Script</a> library instead, which is designed to be used in non-React projects.
 </aside>

 <aside class="warning">